JavaScript for Web Accessibility

 Focus Management

-– Return Focus: When closing modals or popups, return focus to the element that triggered the action.
+– Focus Return: When a popout or modal window is closed, focus should be returned to the element that triggered the original action.

 – Example Code: